 Credit by examination/proficiency-based promotion

 No state policy; up to LEA to determine whether proficiency-based promotion is permitted.
 State policy specifically allows students to earn graduation credit for proficiency, and leaves LEA to determine methods of demonstrating proficiency and advancement options after proficiency.
+More about proficiency-based promotion can be found here.

 Other forms of content-based acceleration